Lincoln Cathedral: Organ

+A large organ possibly dating from 1635 with Great and Chaire divisions survived the Commonwealth of England and The Protectorate.
+An image of it was engraved by Wenceslaus Hollar.
+This was repaired and enlarged in 1702 by Gerard Smith who moved it to the top of the screen.

+A new organ was installed in 1826 possibly designed by Samuel Wesley and constructed by William Allen.
+The case was designed by C.J.
+Wilson at the cost of £1,508 which survives today.
+The organ was rebuilt in 1851 by Charles Allen, William's son when a pedal division was added.

-One of the best examples of the work of "Father" Henry Willis, and the last he designed before his death, the cathedral organ dates from 1898.
+One of the best examples of the work of "Father" Henry Willis, and the last he designed before his death, the current cathedral organ dates from 1898.
 Willis had completed the design by 1885 but a shortfall in funding delayed construction and installation.
 This was made possible in 1898, after a donation of £1,000 from Alfred Shuttleworth, an engineer and later chairman of Clayton & Shuttleworth.
 This, together with other private gifts and a public subscription, allowed work to progress.
+The contracts entered into with Willis were for the organ for £3,605 and with Bergtheil and Young of 12 Camomile Street, London, for the electric blowing apparatus for £357 10s.
+Together with the costs of connecting the motors to the street mains and the printing and advertising, the total cost was £4,014 2s.
+8d..

 On St Hugh's Day, 17 November 1898, the organ was inaugurated at a service attended by 4,700 people.
+The choir was reinforced by the choirs of Ely Cathedral, Peterborough Cathedral and Southwell Minster, and members of the choirs of St Peter's Church, Eaton Square and St John the Evangelist's Church, Wilton Road London, and the gentlemen of the Lincoln Musical Society.
+The service was conducted by G.J.
+Bennett, and the organ was played by Dr. Haydn Keeton, organist of Peterborough Cathedral.
 Willis had intended that the organ be electrically powered, the first organ in an English cathedral to be powered in this way.
 As the Brayford Wharf Power Station had not yet been completed, manual power was instead provided by infantrymen from the Lincolnshire Regiment.

-The organ has been restored twice, in 1960 and in 1998.
-On both occasions the work was undertaken by Harrison & Harrison.
+The organ has been restored twice, in 1960 at a cost of £15,250 and in 1998 at a cost of £20,000.
+On both occasions, the work was undertaken by Harrison & Harrison.
 It is one of only two Willis organs in English cathedrals with its original tonal scheme.
 The organ specification is held on the National Pipe Organ Register.